 In the last section we covered what areas of our vehicle a police officer will target with their lidar guns: Headlights/taillights, grill, and license plates.
 Knowing this, we need to make sure that our laser jammers fully protect these target areas.

-Lidar jammer heads each cover an oval shaped area of the car with a radius of about 24 inches.
+Lidar jammer heads each cover an oval shaped area of the car with a diameter of about 24 inches.
 For the most effective performance, you should try to space them out no more than 24″ from one another.
 Knowing this, here’s a look at what two jammers placed on opposite ends of the upper grill would look like in terms of coverage area.

 This is a textbook dual head setup.
 You can see the two heads themselves (the green rectangles in the grill) and the coverage they provide (the green ovals).
 You can see that they’re covering all the main target areas including the headlights, grill, front plate, and even down to the foglights.